 From individual acts of valour on the battlefield to naval tragedies off Scotland’s coast, from the thousands of workers filling factories at home to the brave members of the Scottish Women’s Hospitals at the Western Front, from innovations in areas such as surgery and aviation to the enduring work of poets and artists in the trenches, the project takes in a wide range of stories and subjects that will resonate throughout Scotland.

 The exhibition is on show at the Black Watch Museum in Perth from 23 September-25 October 2019, afterwhich it will tour Scotland.
 Please contact Poppyscotland Learning to learn more about the tour dates of this exhibition.

-The time capsule, a wooden box made by ex-veterans at Erskine Hospital and locked by Fiona Hyslop, Cabinet Secretary for Culture, Tourism and External Affairs will be kept by Poppyscotland to be opened on 4 August 2114, the 200th anniversary of the start of WW1.
+The time capsule, a wooden box made by ex-servicemen at Erskine Hospital and locked by Fiona Hyslop, Cabinet Secretary for Culture, Tourism and External Affairs will be kept by Poppyscotland to be opened on 4 August 2114, the 200th anniversary of the start of WW1.
 It contains a number of mementos including copies of the historic booklets produced for the commemorations, films and photos.
 It will be housed in the refurbished Poppy Factory in Canonmills when it re-opens in 2021.